-Board of Directors and Managing Director
+Relationship between the Board of Directors and Managing Director in Finland

-The Board of Directors appoints and discharges the Managing Director and supervises the operations of the Managing Director.
+The Board of Directors appoints (and discharges) the Managing Director and supervises the operations of the Managing Director.

-Managing Directors of limited liability companies are not considered employees and thus do not enjoy protection under the Employment Contracts Act.
-Accordingly, he or she is not covered by Finnish labour legislation.
-Companies and their Directors often enter into detailed agreements regarding the terms of the service relationship.
-Managing Director Agreements are, therefore, regulated primarily by the Companies Act and general contract law.
+As there is no applicable labour law, the companies and their Managing Directors often enter into detailed agreements regarding the terms of the service relationship.
+The Managing Director Agreements are, therefore, regulated primarily by the Finnish Companies Act and general contract law.

 Non-competition clauses in Managing Director´s Agreements

 As stated above, the Managing Directors of limited liability companies are excluded from the scope of Finnish labour legislation.
 Hence, the strict Finnish rules concerning non-competition agreements do not apply to them.

 Accordingly, the validity of the contractual provisions must be determined under the Finnish Contracts Act.
 Provisions 36 and 38 of the Act grant the court or arbitral tribunal the power to adjust or set aside contractual provisions which are unreasonable or which restrict the right to work, earn one´s living, and practice one´s profession.